“What is the local system account?”

 How Can I Use the Local System Account?

-Before you start testing anything to do with SCCM, you need to confirm that you are using the local system account, also known as the computer account or nt authority\system.
-Once you know that you are using the local system account, then you can troubleshoot problems, in most cases, by replicating how SCCM would access those resources.
+Before you start testing anything to do with an SCCM service account, you need to confirm that you are using the local system account, also known as the computer account or nt authority\system.
+Once you know that you are using the local system account, then you can troubleshoot an error, in most cases, by replicating how SCCM would access those resources.

-In a nutshell, in order to use the local system account, you MUST be a local administrator.
-There are several ways to access the local system account in order to perform your testing with this account.
+In a nutshell, in order to use the local system account, you are REQUIRED to be a local administrator.
+There are several ways to connect to the local system account in order to perform your testing with this account.
 Generally speaking, all methods start with a cmd prompt, but how you get to the cmd prompt starting point is the main difference.

 Whether you create an SCCM application or package, it doesn’t really matter.
 Either option works, but I generally prefer a package/program because it is less work.
 Since I documented the steps on how to do this within my blog post, Configuration Manager Deployment Test #1, I won’t repeat them again.
 This method is great because the package/program is deployed to your account, therefore it follows you anywhere that SCCM is installed.

 Sure, there are other ways to access the local system account, such as Task Scheduler and SC.exe.
-They are painful, however, in comparison to the two ways I just showed you above.
+They are painful, however, in comparison to the two solutions I just showed you above.

 x86 vs x64